tsclay/songster/README.md

 }
 ```

 Hard to follow right?
-It also is very inconsistent, and very slow.
-This next one is **much, much, more** efficient and quick:
+It was very inconsistent, and very slow.
+This next one is **much, much, more** efficient and quick (still slow, but quicker):

 ```
 $.ajax({